Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/21/2021 (Day 17)

+- Noticed a small bug on my portfolio site, so I fixed that...and then started coming up with ideas on a redesign (like you do lol)

 ## 1/20/2021 (Day 16)

 - Finished few remaining odds and ends for Tip Calculator project, then deployed it to Netlify!
 Now on to adding Anki cards for new concepts that came up during development.